DStrix66/david-scholtz.github.io/README.md

 <details class="project-detail">
 <summary><strong>FINDINGS</strong></summary>

-It was established that the data is insufficient for reliably predicting user churn and that further granular data is needed on app usage and geography.
-Given the data, it could be determined that users who are professional drivers and who use the app more in a month are the biggest predictors of whether a user will churn or be retained.
+<p>It was established that the data is insufficient for reliably predicting user churn and that further granular data is needed on app usage and geography.
+Given the data, it could be determined that users who are professional drivers and who use the app more in a month are the biggest predictors of whether a user will churn or be retained.</p>

 </details>